sacharose23/MommyWorks/Journal/2023 Goals.md

 ### Be healthy.

 * Physically
   * Hit and maintain average of 130 pounds by June 2023.
-    * How
   * Enroll in ju jitsu?
 Or just do 20 minute cross-training workouts everyday?
   * Yoga class at least 1x per week.
 * Mentally.